 Textbooks, supplies and uniforms for all of our programs and courses may be purchased at the Assiniboine Bookstore at the Victoria Avenue East Campus.
 Booklists are available from your school office 30 days prior to the start date of your program.
 Visit the Assiniboine Bookstore’s website to learn more.

 Our classrooms, labs and shops are equipped with the necessary equipment that you need to make the most of your experience.
 However, there are some tools and supplies that you will need to purchase for personal use to help you with your studies.
 Much of what you purchase you’ll be able to use after you graduate and begin your career.
 Tool and supply lists are available from the school office 30 days prior to the start date of the program.

-Note: The cost ($90) for digital, day-one access to the e-textbook for PEDV-0345 College Foundations, a mandatory course, will be applied to the applicable student accounts.
+Note: The cost ($90) for digital, day-one access to the e-textbook for PEDV-0345 College Foundations, a mandatory course for on campus students, will be applied to the applicable student accounts.
 Students are not required to purchase additional course materials for this course.